MARS: Sound Generation via Multi-Channel Autoregression on Spectrograms: Methodology

 \subsection{Audio Preprocessing}

-We first convert each waveform into a spectrogram using a STFT, retaining only the amplitude since the phase is later (after inference) reconstructed with the Griffin–Lim algorithm~\cite{griffin}.
-As an example, an 8s waveform at 16kHz with a 1024-point STFT and hop size of 256 yields a spectrogram of $512 \times 512$, already matching the largest image size attempted with VAR~\cite{tian2024visual}.
+We first convert each waveform into a spectrogram using a short-time Fourier transform (STFT), retaining only the amplitude since the phase is later (after inference) reconstructed with the Griffin–Lim algorithm~\cite{griffin}.
+As an example, an 8s waveform at 16 kHz with a 1024-point STFT and hop size of 256 yields a spectrogram of $512 \times 512$, already matching the largest image size attempted with VAR~\cite{tian2024visual}.
 Higher sampling rates further enlarge spectrograms, leading to excessive memory consumption.
-Moreover, processing such large inputs inherently increases the number of parameters, and sometimes it even requires greater network depth to extend the receptive field, as convolutional layers scale only gradually; in fact, increasing input resolution from $256 \times 256$ to $512 \times 512$ in the original VAR model raised the parameter count from 310M to 2.3B.
+Moreover, processing such large inputs inherently increases the number of parameters, and sometimes it even requires greater network depth; as an example, increasing input resolution from $256 \times 256$ to $512 \times 512$ in the original VAR model raised the parameter count from 310M to 2.3B.

 To address this problem, which makes our experiments quickly unfeasible, we propose \textit{channel multiplexing} (CMX), which reduces spatial dimensions by redistributing values across channels in a chessboard-like scheme (Figure~\ref{fig: preprocessing}).
 For spectrograms derived from an $N$-point STFT, the reshaping procedure jointly reorganizes the frequency and temporal dimensions, producing a tensor with the desired reduced spatial resolution and with a channel cardinality $C$ scaling with $N$, the signal length, and sampling rate.
 In this way, CMX accommodates inputs of varying length and sampling rate by adjusting $C$, while preserving the original data information and substantially reducing spatial overhead.
-As shown in Section~\ref{effectiveness of CMX}, CMX maintains performance, supports larger batch sizes with cleaner gradients, and allows the use of architectures designed for smaller inputs—without the need to increase network depth, which is typically required to extend receptive fields—thereby avoiding significant parameter growth while enabling efficient processing of large-scale data.
-In addition, for our tokenizer presented in Figure \ref{fig: tokenizer}, even without increasing network depth, enlarging the input dimension $M \times M$, scaling as $O(K^2+S)$ where $K=M/L$, $L$ is the patch size, and $S$ the number of learnable tokens.
+As shown in Section~\ref{effectiveness of CMX}, CMX maintains performance, supports larger batch sizes with lower-variance gradient estimates, and allows the use of architectures designed for smaller inputs—without the need to increase network depth—thereby avoiding significant parameter growth while enabling efficient processing of large-scale data.

+For our tokenizer shown in Figure~\ref{fig: tokenizer}, the number of parameters increases with the input resolution $M \times M$, scaling as $O(K^2 + S)$, where $K = M/L$, $L$ denotes the patch size, and $S$ is the number of learnable tokens.
 Notably, this growth occurs even without increasing the network depth, indicating that the total parameter count already scales approximately quadratically with the input dimension.